wilcoxsonm21/CS182Project/README.md

     conda activate in-context-learning
     ```

-2. Download model checkpoints from the link provided in `example_checkpoint.txt` to `../models/`
+2. Download model checkpoints from the link provided in `example_checkpoint.txt` to `../models/kernel_linear_regression`

 3. [Optional] If you plan to train, populate `conf/wandb.yaml` with you wandb info.

 That's it!
 You can now explore our pre-trained models or train your own.
 The key entry points
 are as follows (starting from `src`):
-- The `test.ipynb` notebook contains code to load our own pre-trained models, plot the pre-computed metrics, and evaluate them on new data.
+- The `test.ipynb` notebook contains code to load our own pre-trained model from the curriculum learning experiment and plot the model performance.
+You can toggle the noise flag to see how the model performs on noisy data.
 - `train.py` takes as argument a configuration yaml from `conf` and trains the corresponding model.
-You can try `python train.py --config conf/toy_chebyshev.yaml` for a quick training run.
+You can try `python train.py --config conf/toy_chebyshev.yaml` for a training run.
+This will take about 6-7 hours to run on a single NVIDIA 3090.

 Codebase Forked From the Below Paper: <br>
 **What Can Transformers Learn In-Context?
 A Case Study of Simple Function Classes** <br>